Toyota F engine: F

 In September 1973 the F engine was updated, to a model sometimes referred to as "F and a half" or F.5.
-This remains a 3.9-liter, 75/93 kW (105/125 hp), carburated gasoline engine capable of 261/289 N·m (189/209 lb·ft) of torque at 2000 rpm; the major difference between the F and the F.5 is the oiling system.
+This remains a 3.9-liter, 75/93 kW (105/125 hp), carbureted gasoline engine capable of 261/289 N·m (189/209 lb·ft) of torque at 2000 rpm; the major difference between the F and the F.5 is the oiling system.
 The F.5 uses the same oiling set-up and configuration as its 2F successor.

 2F

 The second version of the engine, called the 2F, was introduced in 1975.
 There are a few differences between the F and 2F, i.e., a larger bore in the 2F, removing one oil ring and forcing the oil to travel through the oil filter before the engine.

 3F/3F-E

 The 3F was introduced in 1985, but did not become available in the United States until 1988.
 Differences from the 2F engine include a modified cylinder head to reduce warping and separation from inlet and exhaust manifolds, the introduction of electronic fuel injection (EFI) in some markets, a vastly improved emissions system, and a smaller displacement resulting from a shorter piston stroke.
 The displacement decreased from 4.2 liters to 4 liters, but the engine power increased by 15 kW and torque increased by 14 Nm.
 As a result of these changes to the engine design the redline was increased, allowing a wider powerband which made this engine far more suitable for on-road travel.

 In 1992, the F series engines, after almost 45 years, finally ceased production.
 In 1993, the F series was replaced by the dual overhead cam (DOHC) 1FZ series.

 Due to the low rpm design and cast iron construction of these engines, it is not uncommon to see them reach over 300,000 mi before needing a major overhaul.